Table of Contents

 The most often-quoted statistic is that star products, which represent approximately 1% of catalog content, will account for up to 70% of sales.
 That's why it's so important to know which products will be the best sellers in your catalog in order to make stock forecasts, get your inventory prepared, carry out advertising as appropriate, and make your product pages easy to locate and navigate.

-According to Amazon the most popular products during the past Christmas season of 2018 were mostly technological: voice assistants like their own Amazon Echo Dot, TVs, electronic book devices such as Kindle, vacuum cleaners like Roomba, tablets, and noise-cancelling wireless headphones.
+According to Amazon the most popular products during the past Christmas season were mostly technological: voice assistants like their own Amazon Echo Dot, TVs, electronic book devices such as Kindle, vacuum cleaners like Roomba, tablets, and noise-cancelling wireless headphones.

 In the UK, the best-selling product niches during last year’s Christmas season, 2018 (and expected to be repeated this year) were: